ExpressLRS/Docs/docs/software/serial-protocols.md

 ![non-PWM receiver](../assets/images/Serial2-4.png)
 </figure>

+## SBUS Notes

+SBUS has been added mainly for legacy hardware that doesn't support CRSF as well as flight stabilizers running solely via SBUS input.
+It's as basic as it can go, only requiring the TX pin to be wired into an RX pin.

+The protocol is mainly for control packets, and thus, it does not have Flight Controller Telemetry.
+Different manufacturers using SBUS as their control protocol uses their own Telemetry Protocols.

+If you can use CRSF Protocol, use it, especially those already using flight controllers and firmwares with CRSF support.

 ## SUMD Notes

 SUMD is the Graupner HoTT bus protocol used to transmit multiple channel data over a single serial line.
 It transports up to 16 full res channels at a rate of 100Hz and is mainly used to provide digital channel data to Flybarless Control Systems for helicopters and older Flight Controllers.